『 “ Vocabell”?』See it and be amazed, play it and be convinced. Vintage Conn tenor trombone 44H Conqueror model!!

 [Overview]

-*Trumpet has a distinctive bell with no curling at the bell rim.
-Similar bells are used on 40B and 48B trumpets.
-It is thick to the tip of the bell, and was claimed to produce an edgy sound with less energy and a broad, powerful resonance.
+※Distinctive bell without curling (roll) at the rim.
+Similar bells are used on the 40B and 48B trumpets.
+The bell is thick all the way to the rim, touted for producing an edgy tone and a powerful, expansive sound with minimal energy.

 [Features]